How to Create Group and Add User in Ubuntu? [2 Cases]

 Case 01: Create a Group and Add an Existing User in Ubuntu

 You can easily create a new group in Ubuntu by using any of the addgroup or groupadd commands.
-For instance, I’ll use the addgroup command for being more user-friendly.
-Then, to add an existing user to the newly created group I’ll also use the addgroup command.
+For instance, I’ll use the addgroup command to be more user-friendly.

-➋ Then, switch to the root user by executing the following command and providing the root password.
+2. Then, switch to the root user by executing the following command and providing the root password:

 sudo su -